rbagd/rust-linearkalman/README.md

-# Kalman filtering and smoothing library written in [Rust].
+# Kalman filtering and smoothing library written in Rust

 Currently, library provides only time-invariant linear Kalman filtering and smoothing technique is known as fixed-interval smoothing (Rauch-Tung-Striebel smoother) which relies on Kalman filter estimates for the entire dataset.